Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/docs/servos.md

 Outputs:

-- Returns false if the inputted angle is not between 0 and 359.

 <ins>**servo.waitForPos(pos: int, error: float = 100)**</ins>

 Stalls the program until a servo reaches the inputted position value (or comes close enough, defined by the error input).